liulei/volks2/README.md

 ### VLBI Observation for single pulse Localization Keen Searcher, 2nd release

 ## Introduction
 This is the second release of the VOLKS pipeline.
-Significant updates have been made since the last release.
+Significant updates have been made since its first release.

-This pipeline is designed to conduct single pulse search and localization in regular VLBI observations.
-Unlike the radio imaging based pipeline, in VOLKS, the search and localization are two independent steps.
-The search step takes the idea of geodetic VLBI post processing, which fully uses the cross spectrum fringe phase information to maximize the signal power.
+VOLK2 is designed for single pulse search and localization in regular VLBI observations as well as single pulse detections from known sources in dedicated observations.
+In VOLKS2, the search and localization are two independent steps.
+The search step takes the idea of geodetic VLBI post processing, which fully utilizes the cross spectrum fringe phase information to maximize the signal power.
 Compared with auto spectrum based method, it is able to extract single pulses from highly RFI contaminated data.
-The localization uses the astrometric solving methods, which derives the single pulse location by solving a set of linear equations given the relation between the residual delay and the offset to a priori position.
+The localization uses the geodetic VLBI solving methods, which derives the single pulse location by solving a set of linear equations given the relation between the residual delay and the offset to a priori position.

+## Highlights

+- Whole FoV transient search in regular VLBI observations as commensal task;
+- Single pulse detection from known sources in dedicated observation;
+- No requirement for RFI excision;
+- High accuracy single pulse localization with VLBI method.

-## Main features
+## Main functions

-- Flexible configurations: arbitrary selection of IFs, polarizations, baselines and dm values; easy adjustment of control parameters;
+- Flexible configurations: arbitrary selection of IFs, polarizations, baselines and DM values; easy adjustment of control parameters;
-- Single pulse search, multiple baselines match and localization with no extra software dependent.
+- Full FoV (Field of View) single pulse search;
+- Geodetic VLBI solving for single pulse localization;
+- DM search;
+- GPU support (PyTorch and CuPy);
-- Full parellelization (with `mpi4py`) and GPU support (with `PyTorch` and `CuPy`).
-Optimized for multiple nodes GPU clusters.
+- Full parellelization (with `mpi4py`), optimized for multi nodes GPU clusters.

-The whole pipeline has been extensively tested with the data of EVN observation `el060`.
+The whole pipeline has been tested with EVN observation EL060.

 ## Acknowledgement
 The development of this pipeline is supported by the National Science Fundation of China (No. 11903067).

-**Note**: If you make use of VOLKS pipeline in your publication, we require that you quote the pipeline web address https://github.com/liulei/volks2 and cite the following papers:
+**Note**: If you make use of VOLKS2 pipeline in your publication, we require that you quote the pipeline web address https://github.com/liulei/volks2 and cite the following papers:

-- `Liu, L., Tong, F., Zheng, W., Zhang, J. & Tong, L. 2018, AJ, 155, 98`, which describes the non-imaging single pulse search method.
+- `Liu, L., Tong, F., Zheng, W., Zhang, J. & Tong, L. 2018, AJ, 155, 98`, which describes the cross spectrum based single pulse search method.
 - `Liu, L., Zheng, W., Yan, Z. & Zhang, J. 2018, Research in Astronomy and Astrophysics, 18, 069`, which compares the cross spectrum based method and the auto based spectrum method for single pulse serach in VLBI observation.
-- `Liu, L., Jiang, W., Zheng, W., et al. 2019, AJ, 157, 138`, which describes the radio imaging and astrometric solving single pulse localzation methods.
+- `Liu, L., Jiang, W., Zheng, W., et al. 2019, AJ, 157, 138`, which describes the geodetic solving based single pulse localzation method.

 Please do not hesitate to contact me (E-mail: liulei@shao.ac.cn, WeChat: thirtyliu) if you have any question.

 ## Platform requirement

-- Linux or MacOS system.
+- Linux, MacOS, WSL.
-- gcc, gfortran, Python3, numpy, ctypes, matplotlib (required only for plotting), PyTorch or CuPy (for GPU support).
+- gcc/clang, gfortran, Python3, NumPy, ctypes, matplotlib (required only for plotting), PyTorch or CuPy (for GPU).

 ## Run

 I have tried my best to make the pipeline easy to understand and use.
-However, due to the complexity of VLBI data processing, it still requires some effort to have it run and give the final result.
-Since the Python code is self-explanatory, it is stronly suggested that the user read the source code and figure out how it works.
+However, due to the complexity of VLBI data processing, it still requires some efforts to have it run and get the final result.
+Since the Python code is self-explanatory, it is stronly suggested that users read the code and figure out how it works.
 I will give short explanation (**Description**, **Input** and **Output**) for each step.

 ### Correlation

-VOLKS2 pipeline conduct SP search and localization with DiFX correlation result.
-To search the whole FoV, some settings in the correlation process are suggested:
+VOLKS2 conducts SP search and localization with DiFX correlation result.
+Some settings in the correlation process are suggested:

-- Clock: clock rate should be adjusted such that fringe rate (clock rate times sky frequency) within 10 mHz; no special requirement for clock offset.
-IF delay will be corrected in the calibration process.
+- Clock: clock rate should be adjusted such that fringe rate (clock rate multiplied with sky frequency) within 10 mHz; no special requirement for clock offset, as small as possible.

 - FFT size: to cover the whole FoV, the minimum FFT size is specified in equation (12) of Liu et al. (2018).
-E.g., for 30 meter telescope with 3000 km baseline, in L band, the recommended FFT size  is 1024.
+E.g., for 32 meter telescope, 3000 km baseline, L band, the recommended FFT size is 1024.

 ### Prepare configuration: `utils.py`
-**Description**:
+**Description**

-- All programs in the pipeline will first call `utils.gen_cfg()` to get the configuration, so as to avoid modifications to those programs.
-Therefore one need to set specific task in `gen_cfg()` and then prepare the corresponding configuration file, e.g. `gen_cfg_el060()`.
-The description of each term will be explained in the source file.
+- All programs in the pipeline will first call `utils.gen_cfg()` to obtain the configuration.
+In this way modification of source code in any other programs is avoided.
+One need to set the specific task in `gen_cfg()` and then prepare the corresponding configuration class in e.g. `gen_cfg_el060()`.
+The description of each term is explained in the source file.

 **Input**: